 - 1. Exercising the Council's functions as licensing authority so far as required or permitted by the Licensing Act 2003, as amended, in accordance with sections 6, 7, 9 and 10 of that Act, associated regulations and the delegation set out in appendix 1 of the Statement of Licensing Policy. - 2.
 Recommending the setting and adoption of the Statement of Licensing Policy to the Council. - 3.
-Exercising the Council's functions as licensing authority under the Gambling Act 2005. - 4.
-Recommending the setting and adoption of the Gambling Policy to the Council. - Making arrangements for any hearing in relation to these responsibilities to be considered and determined by the Licensing Sub-Committee for matters relating to the Licensing Act 2003 or Gambling Act 2005.
+Exercising the Council's functions as licensing authority under the relevant sections of the Gambling Act 2005, associated regulations and the delegations set out in appendix 1 of the Gambling Policy (Statement of Principles). - 4.
+Recommending the setting and adoption of the Gambling Policy to the Council. - 5.
+Making arrangements for any hearing in relation to these responsibilities to be considered and determined by the Licensing Sub-Committee for matters relating to the Licensing Act 2003 or Gambling Act 2005.